jpjones76/SeisIO.jl/docs/src/Web/webclients.rst

 ============
 Failed data requests are saved to special channels whose IDs begin with "XX.FAIL".
 The HTTP response message is stored as a String in ``:misc["msg"]``; display to STDOUT with ``println(stdout, S.misc[i]["msg"])``.

 Unparseable data requests are saved to special channels whose IDs begin with "XX.FMT".
-The raw response bytes are stored as an Array{UInt8,1} in ``:misc["raw"]``m and can be dumped to file or parsed with external programs as needed.
+The raw response bytes are stored as an Array{UInt8,1} in ``:misc["raw"]`` and can be dumped to file or parsed with external programs as needed.

 One special channel is created per bad request.